 Artificial Turf-Trays For Rooftops

-Turf-Tray™ is an engineered tray system designed to build level and elevated decks.
+Turf-Tray™ is an engineered tray system designed to build level and elevated decks with faux turf on pedestal systems.
 It's used in conjunction with adjustable pedestals and synthetic grass to provide a natural-looking lawn in unconventional areas.
 This allows commercial businesses to install artificial grass at an elevated height to hide any utility boxes, utility lines, and sloped surfaces.
 Because the pedestals build a raised surface, ventilation and accelerated drainage are more attainable than if the grass was just laying directly on the rooftop.

 Components Of Turf-Tray System:

 - Hex-Lock Disks

 - Lightweight: Turf Tray's materials make installation and transportation a piece of cake.
 This installation method is even more ideal for high rise buildings because materials can be quickly transported by elevator.